How do I set up DMARC?

 DMARC, SPF and DKIM are email security standards.
 By setting this on your sending domain (contact@domain.com) you prevent unauthorized persons from sending emails from this domain.
 Don't be put off by the technical terms.
 As a Spotler Mail+ user, it is important that you know that it has been set up.
 You can leave the setting itself to a colleague or hosting party that manages your domain name.
 Learn more about its structure and operation in the article What is DMARC?

-- Request and set up DMARC authentication
+2. Request DMARC authentication

 Do you have multiple reply domains, like the screenshot above?
 Then make sure you set up DMARC authentication for each reply domain.

-Request and set up DMARC authentication
+Step 2: Request DMARC authentication

-1. Request DMARC authorization
+Request DMARC authentication

 A pop-up will appear: